LudovicoGranata/VascularNetwork/README.md

 # VascularNetwork
-Generation of a Vascular Network in a 3D space depending only on Numpy and Matplotlib
+Generation of a Vascular Network in a 3D space depending only on Numpy, Scipy and Matplotlib